Who Can Be Considered an Inventor on My Patent Application?

 If an employee provides all of the ideas for conceiving and developing the invention and his employer provides all of the financial support in realizing the invention, only the employee shall be considered an inventor.

-However, in this scenario, the employee may be obligated by Employment Contract to assign his patent rights for the invention to his employer.
+However, in this scenario, the employee may be obligated by Employment Contract, or other legal instruments, to assign his patent rights for the invention to his employer.
 In this instance, the employer may be considered an ‘assignee’ of the invention, but is still not an inventor.